dissyulina/shoesandmore/TESTING.md

 <br/>

-## Flake8 and Pep8 Online Testing
+## Flake8 and Pep8-Online Testing
 Using Flake8 python linting on Gitpod, I have fixed almost all problems.

 Still existing problems:
 - On apps.py in checkout app :
    Problem: ```'checkout.signals' imported but unused```
-   Explanation: It is to be imported, but the linting doesn't know that yet and so throws an error, so I decided to ignore this error.
+   Explanation: It is to be imported, but the linting doesn't know that yet and so throws an error.
+I decided to ignore this error.
 - On webhooks.py in checkout app:
    Problem: ```local variable 'e' is assigned to but never userd```
    Explanation: The lint was catching too general exception Exception (broad-except).
 I decided to ignore this error.